 The very first thing to point out is only agents who have worked on the Yukon project for at least one year are eligible.

 And agent needs to complete enough of the following tasks to receive the minimum Quality Review feedback:

 The quality reviews all have to be extremely positive for all the task types, not just one, and high adherence and demonstrated comprehension of the principles detailed in all the guidelines and project instructions.

-Comments are also a part of this and Preferred Agents will show excellent commenting skills for all tasks.
+Comments are also a part of this and Preferred Raters will show excellent commenting skills for all tasks.

 An agent will have a consistent history of good interactions with the community that should always be positive.
 This includes all areas of communication with admins in chat, social posts, and emails.